Tips for a perfect Boudoir shoot

 Not sure what to buy?

 Hop on over to AdoreMe.com for some of the sexiest lingerie!
+And they post lots of great inspiration on their Instagram!
 Oh, and girls – you know how I’m a huge “plus size” advocate – well they have Plus Size lingerie options that are absolutely gorgeous!
 Meanwhile, I’m over here freaking out over all their gorgeous Plus sized swimwear… I need something new for my cruise this month!
 I’m thinking this one is my winner!

 Solid colors will be your best friend – especially black!
 There’s something about black lingerie that is so gorgeous to photograph – and it looks good in color and black and white!